xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/attributes/attribute_scope/class_attributes.md

     ![pc-attr-add-attribute-3.png]({{site.baseurl}}/attachments/ref_kEKoAxJB/pc-attr-add-attribute-3.png)
 4. Use the fields of the **New attribute** popup to provide information about the new attribute.
 Specify the following information:

-    *   **Attribute**: Attribute name (in our case, "Print color").
+    *   **Attribute**: Attribute name.
-    *   **Attribute group**: (Specify this if you want to assign the new attribute to some attribute group) Name of the attribute group.
+    *   **Attribute group**: Select a group name from the drop-down if this is applicable.
         {% note info%}
-        Use the {% link "Attribute Groups" ref_otIvC7NR %} guide to learn how to join attributes into groups.
+        Use the [Adding Groups to Product Class Attributes](https://kb.x-cart.com/product_classes_and_attributes/attributes/attribute_scope/class_attributes.html#adding-groups-to-product-class-attributes "Product Class Attributes") part of this guide to learn how to join attributes into groups.
         {% endnote%}
     *   **Type**: Attribute value type (_Plain field_, _Textarea_, _Yes/No_).
         {% note info %}